peterkeen/proclaunch/README.md

 * `restart`
     is an optional empty file who's presence tells proclaunch to restart `run` if it dies.

+* `stop_signal`
+    is an optional file that should contain a signal name that proclaunch will use to terminate the process.
+Default is SIGTERM.

+* `reload`
+    is an optional file who's presence indicates that proclaunch should send the contained signal and assume that the process will either continue running or manage it's own lifecycle.
+An empty file will use the default SIGHUP.

 * `user`
     is an optional file containing the user name that should execute `run`.
 Only effective if proclaunch has been run as root.

 ### Behavior

 Initially, proclaunch will launch all profiles contained in the profile directory.
 When a profile exits and the `restart` file exists, the profile will be restarted.
 Additionally, proclaunch will scan every second to see if either an individual profile directory has changed, been added, or disappeared.
-Added profiles will be started, removed profiles will be stopped with SIGTERM, and changed profiles will be restarted.
+Added profiles will be started, removed profiles will be stopped with SIGTERM or another signal as indicated in the `restart` file, and changed profiles will be restarted or reloaded.
 Changes are determined by comparing file stats of the above set of files, not the directory as a whole.

 ### Starting proclaunch